Standard Kha'Zix Build

-Buy this item if you plan on running a standard assassin build or are evolving W first
+Buy this item if you plan on running a standard assassin build.

 A very strong item on Kha'Zix if you're dealing with dangerous hard CC.
 With the endless amounts of meta champions who have huge amounts of CC, Mercurial Scimitar is an incredibly strong choice for not only for getting yourself out of sticky situations, but it also gives you quite a bit of AD.